jkulhanek/deep-rl-pytorch/README.md

 git clone https://github.com/jkulhanek/deep-rl-pytorch.git
 ```

+## Concepts
+All algorithms are implemented as base classes.
+In your experiment your need to subclass from those base classes.
+The `deep_rl.core.AbstractTrainer` class is used for all trainers and all algorithms inherit this class.
+Each trainer can be wrapped in several wrappers (classes extending `deep_rl.core.AbstractWrapper`).
+Those wrappers are used for saving, logging, terminating the experiment and etc. All experiments should be registered using `@deep_rl.register_trainer` decorator.
+This decorator than wraps the trainer with default wrappers.
+This can be controlled by passing arguments to the decorator.
+All registered trainers (experiments) can be run by calling `deep_rl.make_trainer(<<name>>).run()`.

 ## Implemented algorithms
 ### A2C
 A2C is a synchronous, deterministic variant of Asynchronous Advantage Actor Critic (A3C) [2] which according to OpenAI [1] gives equal performance.
 It is however more efficient for GPU utilization.

+Start your experiment by subclassing `deep_rl.a2c.A2CTrainer`.
+Several models are included in `deep_rl.a2c.model`.
+You may want to use at least some helper modules contained in this package when designing your own experiment.

 ### Asynchronous Advantage Actor Critic (A3C) [2]
 This implementation uses multiprocessing.
 It comes with two optimizers - RMSprop and Adam.